Boulder Green Home Tour, September 29, 2018

 The purpose of the Boulder Green Home Tour is to highlight some of the most innovative green building projects in Boulder and to help promote the collaborative exchange of ideas on green building in our community.
-This year the tour included the Spruce House.
+The Tour has included Lawrence and Gomez’ LEED Platinum candidate Spruce House.

 Click here for more photos on Houzz.
 An urban infill project on a leafy street of the Mapleton Landmark District in the heart of downtown, this new building combines the scale and elements of historic structures with current sustainable technologies.
 The Spruce House rates highly for its walkable location, bike linkages, and easy access to plentiful public transportation, as well as for its proximity to Open Space.